 I envision a world where people and nature thrive, science informs decisions, and cross-cultural collaboration drives inclusive solutions.

-Hailey is a climate resilience and biodiversity conservation specialist with nearly a decade of experience across Africa, Southeast Asia, the Caribbean, and the U.S.
+Hailey is a biodiversity conservation and business development specialist with nearly a decade of experience supporting initiatives across Africa, Southeast Asia, the Caribbean, and the U.S.

-Previously, Hailey spent 8 years at Chemonics International designing and advising donor-funded initiatives in ecosystem restoration, wildlife protection, regenerative agriculture, environmental justice, and community development—including a $25M USAID project to counter wildlife poaching and trafficking in Southern Africa, co-designed with community organizations, government agencies, conservationists, and ranger academy partners.
+Previously, Hailey spent 8 years at Chemonics International designing and advising donor-funded initiatives in ecosystem restoration, wildlife protection, regenerative agriculture, environmental justice, and community development—including a $25M USAID project to counter wildlife poaching and trafficking in Southern Africa, co-designed with community-based organizations, conservation groups, ranger training academies, parks and government stakeholders.

 A skilled facilitator and storyteller, she has led panels, strategy sessions, and exchanges in eight countries.
 At the UNLEASH Innovation Lab in Greenland, Hailey mentored youth climate innovators, judged a pitch competition, and moderated the opening panel on Indigenous- and youth-led climate action.
 Earlier, with the CSIS Global Food & Water Security Program, she supported research on U.S. government climate-smart agriculture investments and coordinated high-level policy dialogues.

-Based in San Diego, CA, Hailey loves growing organic greens, spotting octopi in tide pools, and substitute teaching at Rad Roots Nature School.
-She recently founded Sea:Grass Sessions (www.seagrasssessions.com), intimate storytelling gatherings where local Earth stewards—from Indigenous farmers to kelp forest scientists—share stories of regenerating nature and community, from the sea to the grass.
+Based in San Diego, CA, Hailey recently founded Sea:Grass Sessions (www.seagrasssessions.com), storytelling gatherings where local Earth stewards—from Indigenous farmers to kelp forest scientists—share stories of regenerating nature and community, from the sea to the grass.
+She loves taking bike trips, spotting octopi in the local MPA, and teaching at Rad Roots Outdoor School.

 Education